NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

   ###Test 4
 **Purpose:** Test adding absorber on occupied space (or partly occupied)

-**Test inputs:** User:
+**Test inputs:**

-  1. Starts at the "Editor mode"
+  1. Start at the "Editor mode"

-  2. Clicks "Add tool" button in the menu on the left then selects the absorber icon
+  2. Click "Add tool" button in the menu on the left then selects the absorber icon

   3. Mouse is clicked where the start of the gizmo should be and the mouse button is held pressed

   4. Now when mouse is dragged around the bord the tiles light up red (meaning part of the space is occupied by other gizmos)

   5. Mouse is released and no change is visible - absorber is not added

-  6. If the desired location is completely free the absorber is added to the board, otherwise nothing is changed

-  7. A status label shows that an absorber has not been added as this particular location is not entirely free
+  6. A status label shows that an absorber can not been added as this particular location is not entirely free

 **Expected outputs:** No visible changes to the map, configurations remain the same

-# TO REFACTOR TESTS 5 AND ONWARDS!

  ###Test 5

-**Purpose:** Test whether removing gizmo works as expected
+**Purpose:** Test removing present gizmo

-**Test inputs:** User:
+**Test inputs:**

- 1. Starts at the "Editor mode"
+ 1. Start at the "Editor mode"

- 2. Clicks "Remove tool" button in the menu on the left
+ 2. Click "Remove tool" button in the menu on the left

  3. When mouse moves over the board the corresponding tile lights up yellow

- 4. If tile that is not occupied by any gizmo is clicked nothing happens

- 5. If tile that is occupied by a gizmo (or is part of the gizmo in case of flipper and absorber) the whole gizmo is removed from the board
+ 4. Tile with gizmo is selected (or part of a gizmo in case of flipper and absorber) and the whole gizmo is removed from the board

+ 5. A status label shows that a gizmo has been successfully removed from the playing area

 **Expected outputs:** The gizmo is no longer visible on the board

  ###Test 6

-**Purpose:** Test whether connecting gizmo to another gizmo or key press triggering works
+**Purpose:** Test removing a gizmo from an empty tile

-**Test inputs:** User:
+**Test inputs:**

-1. Starts at the "Editor mode"
+ 1. Start at the "Editor mode"

-2. Clicks "Connect tool" button in the menu on the left
+ 2. Click "Remove tool" button in the menu on the left

  3. When mouse moves over the board the corresponding tile lights up yellow

-4. When user presses on tile that is occupied by a gizmo it lights up green

-5. A status label appears at the bottom saying "Click on another gizmo or press a key to create a trigger"

-6. If user then clicks on another gizmo or presses a key on the keyboard respectively the action is successfully connected, otherwise nothing changes

-7. User then launches the Play mode by pressing the "Play mode" button

-8. In Play mode, user can press a key linked to a particular gizmo or wait for a collision with a linked gizmo respectively to see the made connection in action

-**Expected outputs:** Whenever the linked key is pressed or linked gizmo is touched by ball the corresponding gizmo performs its action.
+ 4. An empty tile is selected (no part of any gizmo occupies any part of this tile)

+ 5. Tile lights up red

+ 6. A status label shows that the selected tile is empty and nothing is removed

+**Expected outputs:** No visible changes to the map, configurations remain the same

 ###Test 7

+**Purpose:** Test connecting gizmo to another gizmo

+**Test inputs:**

+1. Start at the "Editor mode"

+2. Click "Connect tool" button in the menu on the left

+3. When mouse moves over the board the corresponding tile lights up yellow

+4. When tile that is occupied by a gizmo is selected it lights up green

+5. A status label appears at the bottom saying "Click on another gizmo to create a trigger"

+6. If then another gizmo is selected it now triggers the first gizmo's action

+7. Play mode then is launched by pressing the "Play mode" button

+8. In Play mode upon a ball collision with the trigger gizmo, the first gizmo performs its action

+**Expected outputs:** Whenever the linked gizmo is touched by ball the corresponding gizmo performs its action

+###Test 8

+**Purpose:** Test key-press triggering

+**Test inputs:**

+1. Start at the "Editor mode"

+2. Click "Connect tool" button in the menu on the left

+3. When mouse moves over the board the corresponding tile lights up yellow

+4. When tile that is occupied by a gizmo is selected it lights up green

+5. A status label appears at the bottom saying "Press a key to create a trigger"

+6. If then a key is pressed it now triggers the selected gizmo's action

+7. Play mode then is launched by pressing the "Play mode" button

+8. In Play mode when the bound key is pressed the first gizmo performs its action

+**Expected outputs:** Whenever the linked key is pressed the corresponding gizmo performs its action.

+###Test 9

-**Purpose:** Test whether clear playing area functionality works
+**Purpose:** Test clearing playing area

-**Test inputs:** User:
+**Test inputs:**

-1. Starts at the "Editor mode"
+1. Start at the "Editor mode"

-2. Adds some gizmos to the map
+2. Add some gizmos to the map

-3. Clicks on "Clear playing area" button
+3. Click on "Clear playing area" button

 **Expected outputs:** All the gizmos are removed from the map leaving it completely empty.

-###Test 8 // Discuss this
+###Test 10

-**Purpose:** Test whether adding a ball functionality works
+**Purpose:** Test adding a ball on an empty tile

-**Test inputs:** User:
+**Test inputs:**

-1. Starts at the "Editor mode"
+1. Start at the "Editor mode"

-2. Clicks "Add tool" button in the menu on the left then selects the absorber icon
+2. Click "Add tool" button in the menu on the left

-3. Selects the ball icon from the panel on the right
+3. Select the ball icon from the panel on the right

-4. User then clicks on the board where he wishes the ball to be added.
+4. Click on a completely empty space on the board

-5. If the place is occupied by another gizmo the tile blinks red and nothing happens, otherwise the ball is added to the board
+5. The ball is added to the board at the desired location

+6. A dialog box should appear asking for input x and y for the ball's starting velocity vector

+**Expected outputs:** Ball starts from the specified position with the correct velocity

+###Test 11
+**Purpose:** Test adding a ball on an occupied tile

+**Test inputs:**

+1. Start at the "Editor mode"

+2. Click "Add tool" button in the menu on the left

+3. Select the ball icon from the panel on the right

+4. Mouse is clicked at a position where part of other gizmo is located

+5. The corresponding tile lights up red and nothing happens

-6. A dialog box should appear asking the user to input the balls starting velocity by specifying the length of x and y vectors
+6. A dialog box should appear asking for input x and y for the ball's starting velocity vector

+**Expected outputs:** No visible changes to the map, configurations remain the same

+###Test 12
+**Purpose:** Test adding a ball in an absorber

+**Test inputs:**

+1. Start at the "Editor mode"

+2. Click "Add tool" button in the menu on the left

+3. Selects the absorber icon

+4. Do steps 3-6 described in Test3

+5. Select the ball icon from the panel on the right

+6. Mouse is clicked when it is in the absorber's boundaries

-7. In special case when user clicks on the absorber, the ball is placed in its lower right corner and no dialog box appears.
-The starting velocity is set to 50L/s upwards
+7. The ball is placed visible in the absorber's lower right corner

+8. No dialog box appears.
+The starting velocity of the ball is set to 50L/s upwards

-**Expected outputs:** Ball starts from the specified position with the correct velocity.
-In case ball was added inside the absorber in launches when the absorber is triggered with the velocity 50L/s upwards
+**Expected outputs:** Ball is visited inside the absorber ready to launch when the absorber is triggered with velocity of 50L/s upwards

+## TO-FIX - TESTS 13 and 14

-###Test 9
+###Test 13

-**Purpose:** Test whether move gizmo functionality works
+**Purpose:** Test moving gizmo functionality

-**Test inputs:** User:
+**Test inputs:**

-1. Starts at the "Editor mode"
+1. Start at the "Editor mode"

-2. Adds couple of gizmos to the board
+2. Add couple of gizmos to the board

-3. Selects "Move gizmos tool" button
+3. Select "Move gizmos tool" button

-4. Clicks on a gizmo he wishes to move the tiles that gizmo occupies turns yellow
+4. Click on a gizmo to move the tiles that gizmo occupies turns yellow

 5. User then clicks on the tile that is occupied by another gizmo the tile turns read indicating the location is not available